metakgp/iitkgp-erp-login-pypi/README.md

 ### Login

-ERP Login workflow is implemented in : `login(headers, erp_creds, OTP_WAIT_INTERVAL, session)` inside [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).<br>
+ERP login workflow is implemented in `login(headers, erp_creds, OTP_WAIT_INTERVAL, session)` function in [erp.py](https://github.com/proffapt/iitkgp-erp-login-pypi/blob/main/src/iitkgp_erp_login/erp.py).
 The input and output specifications for the function are mentioned below.

 <div id="login-input"></div>

 #### Input
 The function requires following arguments:
 1. `headers`: Headers for the post requests.
+An example is given below.
     ```python
     headers = {
        'timeout': '20',
        'User-Agent': 'Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Ubuntu Chromium/51.0.2704.79 Chrome/51.0.2704.79 Safari/537.36',
     }
     ```
-2.  `erp_creds`: <a href="#erpcreds">ERP Login Credentials file</a>, which is imported.
+2.  `erp_creds`: <a href="#erpcreds">ERP Login Credentials file</a>, which is imported into python file.
     ```python
     import erpcreds
     ```
-3.  `OTP_WAIT_INTERVAL`: Interval after which api checks continuously for new OTP mail.
+3.  `OTP_WAIT_INTERVAL`: The interval after which the API continuously checks for new OTP mail.
-4.  `session`: [requests.Session()](https://docs.python-requests.org/en/latest/_modules/requests/sessions/) object, to persist the session parameters throughout the workflow.
+4.  `session`: A [requests.Session()](https://docs.python-requests.org/en/latest/_modules/requests/sessions/) object, to persist the session parameters throughout the workflow.
     ```python
     import requests